TipsyExp/nlh-trainer/docs/API-CONTRACT.md

 o	bucket → recommendation.bucket
 o	strategy_bar → recommendation.strategy_bar
 o	rationale → rationale
 •	The legacy endpoint does not include equity or thresholds.
 Clients that prefer a single universal shape should call /api/coach/advice and treat /api/coach/preflop as a compatibility fallback.
 Errors
 Status	Condition	Example body
-400	Bad input (missing hand_id, invalid idx)	{ "detail": "hand_id is required" }
+400	Bad input (invalid idx, malformed query)	{ "detail": "invalid idx" }
 404	No advice available (no node, no fallback)	{ "detail": "no advice for node" }
-501	Coaching disabled or charts unusable	{ "detail": "coach disabled" }
+501	Coaching disabled or charts unusable	{ "detail": "preflop coach is disabled" }
 Exact error messages may vary but should remain descriptive.
 Logging
 When LOG_PREFLOP_ADVICE=true, successful advice responses associated with a (hand_id, idx) pair are stored as snapshots via logger helpers.
-These snapshots are surfaced in export JSON under the preflop_advice field for the corresponding action (see below).
+These snapshots are surfaced in export JSON under the preflop_advice field for the corresponding action.
 ________________________________________
 Export endpoints & snapshots
 The export endpoints expose per-hand and per-session replays, including (when enabled) equity and coaching snapshots.
 Exports are the source of truth for:
-•	What the engine did at each decision.
+•	what the engine did at each decision,
-•	What equities were computed.
+•	what equities were computed,
-•	What advice was shown (preflop + all streets).
+•	what advice was shown (preflop + all streets).
 GET /api/export/hand/{hand_id}.json
 Returns a JSON document describing a single hand.
 The exact schema is defined in the export module, but at a high level: